Thirty-seventh government of Israel: Sexual assault on grounds of nationality

+Electronic tagging of domestic violence offenders

+In Israel, during 2022, 24 women "were murdered because they were women," which was an increase of 50% compared to 2021.
+A law permitting courts to order men subject to a restraining order following domestic violence offenses to wear electronic tags was drafted during the previous Knesset and had passed its first reading unanimously.

+On 22 March 2023, the Knesset voted to reject the bill.
+It had been urged to do so by National Security Minister Itamar Ben-Gvir, who said that the bill was unfair to men.
+Earlier in the week, Ben-Gvir had blocked the measure from advancing in the ministerial legislative committee.
+The MKs voting against the bill included Prime Minister Netanyahu.

+The Association of Families of Murder Victims said that by rejecting the law, National Security Minister Itamar Ben-Gvir "brings joy to violent men and abandons the women threatened with murder… unsupervised restraining orders endanger women's lives even more.
+They give women the illusion of being protected, and then they are murdered."
+MK Pnina Tamano-Shata, chairwoman of the Knesset Committee on the Status of Women and Gender Equality, said that "the coalition proved today that it despises women's lives."

+The NGO Amutat Bat Melech, which assists Orthodox and ultra-Orthodox women who suffer from domestic violence, said that: "Rejecting the electronic bracelet bill is disconnected from the terrible reality of seven femicides since the beginning of the year.
+This is an effective tool of the first degree that could have saved lives and reduced the threat to women suffering from domestic violence.
+This is a matter of life and death, whose whole purpose is to provide a solution to defend women."

 The Law of Return

 The agreement signed by the coalition parties includes the setting up of a committee to draft changes to the Law of Return.
 Israeli religious parties have long demanded that the "grandchild clause" of the Law of Return be cancelled.
 This clause grants citizenship to anyone with at least one Jewish grandparent, as long as they do not practice another religion.
 If the grandchild clause were to be removed from the Law of Return then around 3 million people who are currently eligible for aliyah would no longer be eligible.

-The heads of the Jewish Agency, the Jewish Federations of North America, the World Zionist Organization and Keren Hayesod sent a joint letter to Prime Minister Netanyahu, expressing their “deep concern” about any changes to the Law of Return, adding that "Any change in the delicate and sensitive status quo on issues such as the Law of Return or conversion could threaten to unravel the ties between us and keep us away from each other."
+The heads of the Jewish Agency, the Jewish Federations of North America, the World Zionist Organization and Keren Hayesod sent a joint letter to Prime Minister Netanyahu, expressing their "deep concern" about any changes to the Law of Return, adding that "Any change in the delicate and sensitive status quo on issues such as the Law of Return or conversion could threaten to unravel the ties between us and keep us away from each other."

-The Executive Council of Australian Jewry and the Zionist Federation of Australia issued a joint statement saying "We ... view with deep concern ... proposals in relation to religious pluralism and the law of return that risk damaging Israel's ... relationship with Diaspora Jewry."
+The Executive Council of Australian Jewry and the Zionist Federation of Australia issued a joint statement saying "We… view with deep concern… proposals in relation to religious pluralism and the law of return that risk damaging Israel's… relationship with Diaspora Jewry."